tybottorff/bottorffdocs/notes/literature_notes.md

 # Comparative immunologic characterization of autoimmune giant cell myocarditis with ipilimumab
  - see more sharing between myocarditis tissue TCRs and lung tumor TCRs (~10%) vs. hepatitis tissue TCRs and myocarditis tissue TCRs (~1%)
  - see more T cells in myocarditis tissue (mostly CD4<sup>+</sup>) than hepatitis tissue
- - perhaps related to hepatiits being steroid responsive, myocarditis being steroid refractory
+ - perhaps related to hepatitis being steroid responsive, myocarditis being steroid refractory
 # Comparing anti-tumor and anti-self immunity in a patient with melanoma receiving immune checkpoint blockade
  - irAE tissues overexpressed immunosuppression genes (*CSF1R*, *IL10RA*, *IL27/EBI3*, *FOXP3*, *KLRG1*, *SOCS1*, *TGFB1*, *IL1B*, *PTGER1/EP1*, *PTGER4/EP4*), **not sure of mechanism here besides potentially more Tregs as I've seen elsewhere higher Tregs in irAE (which I don't have a good hypothesis for really)**, may have implications for ICB resistance
  - **TCRseq didn't find common TCR repertoires between tumor and irAE sites, arguing against shared antigen recognition between tumor and self, although they may have just not detected rare/small subset of overlapping TCRs; their figure on this was a little confusing to me as they did clustering of TCR repertoires across sites vs. just counting % shared TCRs between sites or something more intuitive**